 This simple workout exemplifies the usefulness of cable machines; it provides robust training to your upper arms and shoulders while creating consistent tension for a quick and decisive set.
 Use a staggered stance and low weight while keeping a straight back with good posture for this workout, as it’s easy to put too much strain on your shoulders when starting.

 Use a straight bar on the lower pulley; it should rest comfortably at your waist.
 Bring the bar towards your armpits with an overhand grip while keeping your shoulders back and your chest lifted.
-Finish the row with the bar at your chin, then ease it down to a resting position and repeat.
+Finish the row with the bar at your chin, ease it down to a resting position, and repeat.

 5: The Reverse Fly

 The reverse cable fly is another excellent rear delt exercise; specifically, it is a variation of the reverse dumbbell fly that more intensely targets the posterior delts while helping you form better posture.

 Begin by standing in between the single-handed cable attachments on the cable machine.
 Then, with the cables at eye level, reach across your body and grab each cable opposite your hand.
 Next, step backward while lifting your chest and pulling, and bring your hands across and behind your body.
 Finally, slowly get your hands back across to a resting position.
 Avoid locking your elbows, and don’t lean into the movement.